BenAmmarMed/containerization-of-java-project-using-docker/README.md

-# vprofile-project

-A Java web application project used for practical DevOps training.
+# Containerization of Java Project Using Docker

+This project is a fork of the original repository by **[hkhcoder](https://github.com/hkhcoder/vprofile-project)**.
+I have worked on the **Dockerization** and DevOps part of the project.

 ---